amontalenti/muckhacker/pages/flask.md

 ### Deploying to divshot

+**NOTE: divshot is out of business, probably need to switch to something like netlify.com now.**

 Speaking of divshot, if you want to deploy to it, you simply need the Node-based tooling.

     sudo npm install -g divshot